AdminLawBC.ca

 Choosing a Dispute Resolution Option

 Government boards, agencies, and commissions make rules that govern our daily lives, like safety standards, minimum wage, and telephone services.
 This is called administrative law.
 If your dispute involves administrative law, it would not likely be heard by a court.
 Complaints or disputes involving these types of issues are usually heard by tribunals.
-But whether you think you have a problem to take to a tribunal — or a court, take some time to consider if a legal dispute is your best option.
+But whether you think you have a problem to take to a tribunal or a court, take some time to consider if a legal dispute is your best option.
+See What is Admin Law to learn more about administrative law.

 Tribunals are an efficient alternative to court, but the experience might take more time and energy than you expect.
 The length of a hearing depends on the tribunal, but it could take several months to complete.
 If you decide to hire a lawyer, there can be legal costs as well.
 And a tribunal’s decision isn’t guaranteed to go your way either.